 And of course, if you or your teen are taking something like Accutane or other prescription medications, be sure to talk to your doctor and/or dermatologist before switching up your skincare routine.

-Here are the Best Natural & Non-Toxic Skincare Brands for Tweens & Teens (For Sensitive Skin, Acne-Prone Skin, & Everything In Between!)
+Here are the Best Natural & Non-Toxic Skincare Brands for Tweens & Teens

 1. Kinship (The Besties Kit)

-Price: $57.60 (subscribe & save) – $64 (one-time purchase)
+- Price: $57.60 (subscribe & save) – $64 (one-time purchase)

-Includes: Gentle Enzyme Face Cleanser, Cleansing Pads, Gel Cream Moisturizer
+- Includes: Gentle Enzyme Face Cleanser, Cleansing Pads, Gel Cream Moisturizer

 Inside this essential 3-piece skincare set, you’ll find clean, cruelty-free, plant-based formulas as well as their proprietary Kinbiome™, a plant-based probiotic which supports clear skin and a strong skin barrier.

 The Naked Papaya cleanser features papaya extract, jojoba oil, & sunflower oil.
 Insta Swipe (their only non-vegan product) cleansing pads have lemon extracts, glycolic acid, and honey to exfoliate and remove dead skin cells, brighten, clear pores, and reduce breakouts.
-And the Supermello gel cream moisturizer contains hyaluronic acid, marshmallow root, and coconut water to hydrate and reduce redness.

 Kinship makes it known that their products do not include any of the barrier-unfriendly ingredients found on the No-No list of 1,300+ ingredients banned by E.U.
 Cosmetic Regulations.

-Includes: Cleanser, Mask, Cream, & Serum
+- Includes: Cleanser, Cream, Serum, & SPF

-This Hydration Pack is a great and simple kit for tweens and teens who are beginning their skincare journey.
-It includes an oil to milk cleanser, serum with sodium ascorbyl phosphate (one of the most gentle forms of vitamin C), a lightweight smoothing cream with a celery superseed complex to support your teenager’s skin structure, and a “bounce mask” which helps keep acne at bay while not over-drying the skin.
-The cleanser’s “hero ingredient” is a prebiotic complex of GMO-free fermented oat to help maintain the skin’s microbiome.
+This “Daily Routine” is simple kit for tweens and teens who are beginning their skincare journey.
+It includes an oil to milk cleanser, serum with sodium ascorbyl phosphate (one of the most gentle forms of vitamin C), a lightweight smoothing cream with a celery superseed complex to support your teenager’s skin structure, and a safe SPF sunblock that won’t clog pores.

 Depending on your teen’s skin type (oily, acne-prone, dry, etc.), Cocokind has curated products into different “routines” so you can find the perfect match.
 They even have a quiz to create your own routine.